 If you're serious about sound, be sure to go for the best audio cables you can afford.
 Don't think that you can splurge on speakers but skimp on cables.
 Great sound quality doesn't work that way because cables are actually components.
 Every component of your system, from amplifiers, receivers and speakers, to cables and power cords, really matters.
+That's why choosing the best audio connectors is so important.

 The history of audio cable terms teaches us that TRS stereo cables, the 1/4” standard “Tip-Ring-Sleeve” plug has been in use since the late 19th century when it was invented to connect manual telephone switchboards.
 T stands for tip and represents the positive end of the plug.
 R, or ring, indicates the negative and S, or sleeve, stands for ground.
 When these three connections work together, the signal sent through is said to be balanced.
 Longer cables especially benefit from TRS technology.
 TS stereo cable Similar to a TRS cable, the TS version comprises only two wires and is not balanced.
 If you hear only one side of your stereo, you may have installed this sort of plug in lieu of a TRS plug.
 Try switching them to the best audio cables and see what happens.
 Commonly used for electric guitars, standard 1/4” TS stereo cables may also be used for can-style headphones and as input and output cables to connect studio pre-amps, compressors and mixing consoles.
 XLR cables Devised by Cannon Electric, XLR can refer to cable with a male or female connector.
 Colloquially known as “extra long run” cables, XLR provides a balanced signal that is right for mics and other long wire applications.
 XLR cables have a circular connector comprising three to seven pins.
 Three-pin XLR cable is typically used for low-voltage applications such as stadium loudspeakers.